IQSS/datafest/02_Github_Desktop.md

 ---
 layout: default
-title: "Getting Started with Github Desktop"
+title: "Getting Started with GitKraken"
 author: "Daniel van Strien, Radhika Khetani, Bob Freeman, Amir Karger"
 output: html_document
 ---

 >> NOTE: Materials used in these lessons are derived/adapted from [Daniel van Strien's "An Introduction to Version Control Using GitHub Desktop," Programming Historian, (17 June 2016)](http://programminghistorian.org/lessons/getting-started-with-github-desktop) and from [Software Carpentry instructional material](https://swcarpentry.github.io/git-novice/).
 Licensing information available at the bottom of this page.

-## Getting Started with Github Desktop
+## Getting Started with GitKraken

-GitHub Desktop offers a Graphical User Interface (GUI) to use Git, and will allow us to easily start using Version Control.
+GitKraken offers a Graphical User Interface (GUI) to use Git, and will allow us to easily start using Version Control.
+We chose GitKraken over other tools as it can be used on Mac, Windows, and Linux; can be used with multiple Git hosting platforms (e.g. GitHub, GitLab, Bitbucket, etc); and the user experience is generally pretty good.
 Though there are advantages to using the command line version of Git in the long run, a GUI is a good place to start.

 > **A Note on Terminology**
 >